Unless you want to enhance your ideal client experience, don’t do feedback.

 Then sit back and say, I value your comments, as we are rebuilding our value proposition and client experience to serve you better, we could use your help.
 How could we serve you better and improve the experience you have with our firm?
 What do you clearly value?
 How often do you want to see us?
 How can we make the progress meetings time more valuable and improve your experience?
 (Add in any question you feel important)

 Now you have implemented the feedback process into your business.
 You have received feedback from 10 of your top clients and possibly additional prospects) and they have given you their level of confidence in the value you deliver.
-The bad news is it may not be 100% but that is the good news, they have told you where your potential blind spots are and given you valuable feedback to improve your business.
+The bad news is it may not be 100% but that is the good news, they have told you where your potential blind spots are, and give you valuable feedback to improve your business.
 I think this is more value than the price of any business book, and then some.
 You are on your way to building a world-class practice based on feedback from your top clients and they value they receive.
 Now is a good time to write out 10 names and start building your world class practice and unique value proposition through feedback.

 Client board of directors